theheking/babs-rna-seq/tutorial_overview_1/week1.md

 Please find your [groups](https://theheking.github.io/babs-rna-seq/key_info/) again .

-Each group is paired up with a[dataset](https://theheking.github.io/babs-rna-seq/practical_overview/sample_datasets/) eg. Group 1 will be doing neuroblastomas.
+Each group is paired up with a [dataset](https://theheking.github.io/babs-rna-seq/practical_overview/sample_datasets/) eg. Group 1 will be doing neuroblastomas.

 The structure of today's session is to: